mdapena/pyventus/docs/index.md

 <p style='text-align: justify;'>
-    &emsp;&emsp;By leveraging the principles of dependency inversion and open-close, Pyventus decouples the event emission process from the underlying implementation that handles the event handler callbacks and enables you, in conjunction with the <code>EventLinker</code>, to change the event emitter at runtime without the need to reconfigure all connections or employ complex logic.
+    &emsp;&emsp;By leveraging the principles of dependency inversion and open-close, Pyventus decouples the event emission process from the underlying implementation that handles the event emission and enables you, in conjunction with the <code>EventLinker</code>, to change the event emitter at runtime without the need to reconfigure all connections or employ complex logic.
 </p>

 ### Seeing it in Action

 <p style='text-align: justify;'>
     &emsp;&emsp;Now let's put Pyventus' flexibility to the test with a practical example.
-First, we'll build a custom <a href="https://fastapi.tiangolo.com/" target="_blank">FastAPI</a>-specific EventEmitter to properly handle the event handler callbacks using the framework's <a href="https://fastapi.tiangolo.com/reference/background/" target="_blank">BackgroundTasks</a>
+First, we'll build a custom <a href="https://fastapi.tiangolo.com/" target="_blank">FastAPI</a> EventEmitter to properly handle the event emission using the framework's <a href="https://fastapi.tiangolo.com/reference/background/" target="_blank">BackgroundTasks</a>
 	workflow.
 Then, we'll illustrate Pyventus' dynamic capabilities by swapping this custom emitter out for a built-in alternative on the fly.
 </p>